The Valentine’s Day Moon Is A Major Love Opportunity

-As if this month, with no full moon to call its own, wasn't dark enough, Valentine's Day is fast approaching.
+As if this month, with no full moon to call its own, wasn't dark enough, Valentine's Day already upon us.
 This holiday and its forced feel-good vibes can make even the most besotted couple roll their eyes.
 Luckily, there's another event coinciding with the 14th this year that may have more of an impact on your love life.

-At 4:05 p.m.
-EST on February 15, the new moon for the month will arrive — meaning that we'll spend V-Day under an almost-new moon, sometimes known as a dark moon, when the moons is barely visible, if at all.
-Spiritually speaking, this lunar period is characterized by a similarly subtle, quiet energy to that of the new moon; and, most importantly, it brings with it the promise of new beginnings on the horizon.
+At 9:05 p.m.
+GMT on 15th February, the new moon for the month will arrive — meaning that we'll spend Valentine's Day under an almost-new moon, sometimes known as a dark moon, when the moons is barely visible, if at all.
+Spiritually speaking, this lunar period is characterised by a similarly subtle, quiet energy to that of the new moon; and, most importantly, it brings with it the promise of new beginnings on the horizon.

 Advertisement